'Oreo?' Housing Secretary Ben Carson confuses real estate term for a cookie

 Porter, who previously worked as a mortgage-settlement official in California, then explained the term to him.

 “That’s what happens when a property goes to foreclosure,” she said.
 “We call it an REO.
-And FHA loans have much higher REOs — that means they go to foreclosure rather than loss-mitigation or to non-foreclosure alternatives such as short sales — than comparable loans at the GSEs.”
+And FHA loans have much higher REOs — that means they go to foreclosure rather than loss-mitigation or to non-foreclosure alternatives such as short sales — than comparable loans at the GSEs (government-sponsored enterprises).”

 "I asked @SecretaryCarson about REOs — a basic term related to foreclosure — at a hearing today.
 He thought I was referring to a chocolate sandwich cookie.
 No, really," she wrote.